 How to open an Account for Sukanya Samriddhi Yojana?

-Account can be opened at any of the authorized banks or at any post office.
+An account can be opened at any of the authorized banks or any post office.
 The form to open an account is available at all eligible bank branches and post office branches.
-One can fill out the form and submit the same along with the necessary documents and the deposit fee.
-SSY accounnts become active after verification process.
+The guardian can fill out the form and submit the same along with the necessary documents and the deposit fee.
+SSY accounts become active after the verification process.

 Documents required to open Sukanya Samriddhi Account: